metabase/metabase/docs/questions/query-builder/expressions/concat.md

 ### Metabase will use unformatted values for non-string columns

-When you use non-string columns in `concat`, Metabase will not apply any of the [formatting](../../../data-modeling/formatting.md) you applied to the columns when converting them to text.
+When you use non-string columns in `concat`, Metabase will ignore any [formatting](../../../data-modeling/formatting.md) that you applied to the columns when converting the column to a string.

-For example, if you formatted a floating point number to display only the first two decimal digits in the table results, the results of `concat` would still include additional decimal digits (if any) found in the raw results
+For example, if you formatted a number to display only the first two decimal digits in the table results, the results of `concat` would still include additional decimal digits (if any) found in the raw results.

 | Formatted display | Value                     | `concat("Result:", " ", [Value])` |
 | ----------------- | ------------------------- | --------------------------------- |